Article Reviewed by a licensed insurance professional: Sam Meenasian (CA dept of insurance license #0F75955).

 · A leasing company

-When a claim is filed on your insurance policy that has a loss payee on it, the compensation for the loss will be sent to the loss payee in most cases.
+When a claim is filed on your insurance policy that has a loss payee on it, the compensation for the loss will be sent to the loss payee.
 Depending on the situation, you and the loss payee might receive a payout.

 What is an Additional Insured?

 Many people confuse a loss payee with the additional insured position on their insurance.
-Additional insureds are people or businesses with a liability interest.
+An additional insured is a person/organization added as an insured under the policy at the request of the named insured.
 This is different from monetary investment.
 These entities or people need to be protected from being sued due to work or actions that might cause harm or damage.

 These are two different endorsements and do not function the same way.